kloki/rdmc/README.md

 # Usage

-When you invoke `rdmc` it will look for a readme file in your current directory.
+When you invoke `rdmc` it will look for a readme file at the root of your current repository.
 It will extract commands from it.

 ```bash
 rdmc <Tab>